RHODE ISLAND

 (Rocky Point Park)

-A strong Patriot fort built at Rocky Point to prevent the British from landing to make a land advance against Providence.
+A strong Patriot fort or battery built at Rocky Point to prevent the British from landing here to make a land advance against Providence.
+A battery was also located at Warwick Point.

 (1644 - 1676), Warwick

-A Narragansett Indian fort built by the colonial militia for mutual protection.
-The site is located near the eastern arm of Greenwich Bay on Paine and Fort Streets, overgrown.
+A Narragansett Indian earthwork fort with a palisaded strong house, built by the Massachusetts colonial militia for mutual protection.
+The site is located near the eastern arm of Greenwich Bay on Paine and Fort Streets, now overgrown.

 Fort Daniel

-A Patriot nine-gun fort built by the Kentish Guards to prevent the British fleet from entering Greenwich Cove.
-Exact location undetermined.
+A Patriot nine-gun fort and watch post built by the Kentish Guards to prevent British ships from entering Greenwich Cove.
+Located on a bluff on the north side of the mouth of Greenwich Cove, opposite Long Point.
+No remains.

 East Greenwich Armory

-The RI National Guard Armory had a "dummy" training battery used for coast artillery practice.
+The RI National Guard Armory at 6 Main Street had a "dummy" training battery used for coast artillery practice.
 In 1922 it was officially named Battery Mosher.

 Nayatt Point Fort